 If you cannot learn English, history or government because you have a medical condition, you can ask for a “waiver.”
 “Waiver” means that you do not have to do the interview in English and you do not have to take the history and civics test.

 Have your doctor, psychologist, or osteopathic doctor fill out USCIS Form N-648.
 Call 1-(800) 870-3676 for a form.
 You can also get it online at www.uscis.gov.
 Type N-648 in the search bar.

 Ask your doctor before you give them the form if your insurance will pay for this.
 Ask the doctor to say in detail what your medical condition is and how it keeps you from learning.

 Yes.
 The fee is $725.
-If you cannot pay the fee, talk to a lawyer or paralegal.
 If you get federal benefits like MFIP or SSI, or if you have a low income or financial hardship you may be able to ask Immigration to file for free or pay a lower fee.
 See our Fact Sheet, Immigration Fee Waivers.